BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Experiments

 \subsection{Bit-Flip Injection}

-To introduce controlled and realistic bit-level corruptions, we use the GenBFA methodology~\cite{GenBFA} solely as a mechanism for selecting which weight bits to flip.
-GenBFA identifies \emph{critical} parameter locations by analyzing weight magnitude and gradient sensitivity, ensuring that the injected faults meaningfully affect model behavior.
-This selection criterion is general to any fault-injection framework and does not influence or constrain our localization approach; BitFlipScope operates independently of the specific method used to choose the flipped bits.
+To introduce controlled bit level corruptions, we use the GenBFA methodology~\cite{GenBFA} only to select which weight bits to flip.
+GenBFA identifies critical parameters using weight magnitude and gradient sensitivity, ensuring that injected faults meaningfully affect model behavior.
+This selection process is independent of our localization framework, as BitFlipScope does not depend on how flipped bits are chosen.

-In our experiments, fewer than 3\% of the candidate weight bits identified by GenBFA are actually flipped, allowing us to inject minimal but high-impact perturbations that closely reflect real-world hardware faults such as radiation-induced single-bit errors or targeted fault-injection attacks.
-Each experiment flips a bit at one of these critical locations, producing a corrupted model instance for evaluating our localization and recovery techniques.
+In our experiments, fewer than 3\% of the candidate bits identified by GenBFA are flipped, producing minimal but high impact perturbations that resemble real hardware faults such as radiation induced single bit errors or targeted fault injection attacks.
+Each experiment flips one bit at a selected critical location, creating a corrupted model instance used to evaluate localization and recovery.